Refinitiv/Real-Time-SDK/Ema/Examples/Training/300_Series_Examples/332__Dictionary__Streaming/ReadMe.txt

 Direct (RDF-D), directly from an OMM Provider application, or from Thomson Reuters Advanced Distribution Server.

-The 332__Dictionary__Streaming showcases usage of directory stream in Omm Consumer.
-It demonstrates opening of dicitionary stream as well as its processing.
+The 332__Dictionary__Streaming showcases usage of directory stream in OMM Consumer.
+It demonstrates opening of dictionary stream as well as its processing.

 Detailed Description